 After cataract surgery, you’ll spend the remainder of the day and the first night with a protective shield over the eye that was operated on.
 You’ll wake in the morning, and see your surgeon or optometrist the next day for a post-op check-up and patch removal.
 “From here, patients need to maintain a strict regimen of eye drops (usually a steroid and antibiotic, three to four times each day) for two to three weeks,” says Smith.

 If you’re unable to instill the drops, you may want to consult a caregiver agency and arrange for in home assistance.
-If transportation is an issue, your home care provider can also help to ensure that you are able to attend necessary post-operative appointments.
+If transportation is an issue, a friend or family or professional caregiver can also help to ensure that you are able to attend necessary post-operative appointments.

 Recovery is typically pretty quick and painless, especially since general anesthesia, which is often challenging to recover from, is unnecessary during the procedure.
 The day after surgery, patients usually see fairly well, and can function normally two to three days post-surgery (depending, of course, on individual recovery and any complications that may have arisen).
 “It’s usually recommended that patients are conservative with any physical activity that may harm the eye, and avoid severe sun exposure, swimming and hot tubs until the eye has fully healed,” cautions Smith.